Configuration

 Default Configuration

-The StackGres operator creates default configurations in the same namespace as the cluster, if no custom configuration has been specified.
-These created configuration resources are independent of other clusters configurations, and can be modified by the user without affecting other clusters.
+The StackGres operator creates default configurations in the same namespace as the cluster, if no custom configuration has been specified using a unique name.

 The operator will merge the fields of a custom configuration resource with its default configuration.